Atforestry/fetch-data/instructions.md

 # Running the Service:

+Before running anything, make sure to set up the credentials of PLANET_API_KEY on the .env file

 After running the **make build and run** commands you should be able to test the api as below

 ## Fetching Mosaics: